 It’s more important than ever to keep your weight and cholesterol under control.
 For a better diet that still has plenty of tasty foods:

 Your feet may not heal as well as usual when they get hurt.
-Even a small cut can lead to bigger problems, so it helps to keep an eye on them.
+Even a small cut can lead to bigger problems.

 To take care of them, you can: